chiizujin/edsa/C3 in DS/Norn/readme.txt

 Version history
 ---------------
 1.1
-- Fixed script error when selecting certain Norns in the egg layer.
 - The favourite place icon is now removed gracefully without removing all of the others.
 - Removing the meta-room no longer breaks some of the game's functionality.
 - Bioenergy now increases (as intended).
+- Removed hard-coded room IDs from metaroom 0 removal script.
+- Fixed script error when selecting certain Norns in the egg layer.
 - Added chopper toy.

 Emmental